 When selecting outdoor tiles, we often look for materials that offer more texture and slip-resistance.
 This comes in natural looking materials, like stone, slate, limestone, travertine, and granite tiles.

-While polished tiles are great to look at, when wet, they become very dangerous.
+While polished tiles are great to look at, when wet, they can become dangerous.
 So always think about where you are placing these tiles!

 This question can be answered by simply thinking about how much light you get in your outdoor space.
 If your space is shady, dark tiles can make it appear gloomy.
 Do you get a lot of sunlight?
 Light tiles can make your space appear washed out.

 Based on the amount of sunlight you get, you will want to adjust the colour of your tile to match!
 We love a combination of variety of neutral colours so they never clash your decor!

 If you live - like most of us - in a climate that experiences all 4 seasons - and the weather that comes with them - you will need to make sure you consider tiles that can withstand all of elements.

 Good news: most do!
 Natural and certain styles of Porcelain tiles are typically the most weather resistant.

 If you are placing these tiles around your pool or on stairs, you will want to avoid polished stone tiles which, while chic and easy to care for, get extremely slippery when wet.

 In this case, your best bet would be more natural stone or textured porcelain tiles.

 Natural stone is the overall term used to describe slate, limestone, travertine, and granite tiles.
 These materials are very popular because they fit in perfectly to any of your outdoor environments.
 However, these can be pricier than your other outdoor tile options.